caccnz/constitution/constitution.md

    elected annually) to ensure continuity of leadership within the Board of Elders.

-### Section III Qualificatlons Of Elder
+### Section III Qualifications Of Elder

-1. An Elder shall be a born-again Christian and baptised for at least seven years.
+1. An elder shall be a born-again Christian and baptised for at least seven years.

 2. Biblical standards shall be taken into consideration, (I Timothy 3:17, Titus 1:59, Acts 20:23)

-3. An Elder must have been an active member of The Church for at least three years.
+3. An elder must have been an active member of The Church for at least three years.

-4. An Elder must possess experiences in various facets of Christian ministry.
+4. An elder must possess experiences in various facets of Christian ministry.

 ### Section IV Functions